Spider-Man 2099: Powers and abilities

-Miguel O'Hara is a highly skilled geneticist and gifted with genius-level intelligence.
-Though he did not take combat training, he quickly develops an effective fighting style that maximizes the use of his superhuman agility, strength, senses, and intellect.
+Miguel O'Hara is a geneticist with advanced knowledge of genetics.
+Although he has no formal combat training, he develops a fighting style that incorporates his enhanced agility, strength, senses, and intelligence.

 After having half of his DNA re-written with the genetic code of a spider, Miguel develops a wide array of powers.
 He has the proportionate strength, speed, and agility of a spider.
 His speed allows him to dodge gunfire from a short distance away and move several times faster than a normal human being can.
 His superhuman agility and dexterity allow him to perform complicated acrobatic and gymnastic maneuvers that would be impossible for even the most highly trained athlete and help him achieve and regain perfect balance even under extraordinary combat situations.
 Access to these abilities is largely instinctual, due to his re-written genetic code.

 Miguel's powers give him increased vitality and resistance to injury.
 He once suffered a punctured lung, broken ribs and major abrasions, and was still able to make it to a hospital where doctors said only his amazing constitution kept him alive.
 His metabolism allows him to heal a few times faster than a normal human, although he does not have a superhuman healing factor such as Wolverine.

 Unlike the original Spider-Man (Peter Parker), Miguel does not possess an extra-sensory spider-sense that warns him of oncoming threats.
 Instead, Miguel possess enhanced vision and hearing, which the original Spider-Man does not have.
 He can see in complete darkness and can accurately perceive and zoom-in on people and objects that are a great distance away.
 His enhanced vision causes him to be extremely light sensitive, however, requiring that he wear tinted glasses to avoid being blinded in normal lighting conditions, which he passes off as a side effect of the Rapture.
 The irises of Miguel's eyes became red, although when he uses his enhanced sight to zoom-in on an object that is far away, his eyes often become completely white, with no visible irises or pupils.
 Thanks to his enhanced vision and reflexes, he can accurately perceive objects in motion that a normal person would see only as a blur.
 Miguel's hearing is also enhanced, though not to the extent of his vision.